So, you are going to be a Dad. Congratulation!

 It is a sad fact of life, and something you need to be aware of.

-Unless there have been any complications, your first scan will be booked in at the end of the 1st trimester.
+Unless there have been any complications, you will book your first scan at the end of the 1st trimester.

 I recommend waiting until after your first scan to announce the pregnancy.
 Unfortunately, we learned that the hard way.

 What You Should Expect In The 1st Trimester